Heart of Corn – A Mayan Q’eqchi’ Community NGO

 Our mission

-To promote and generate the integration, promotion, and development of education and Q’eqchi’ Maya cultural identity in Guatemala.
+To expand equitable access to education and strengthen Q’eqchi’ Maya language and cultural identity in Guatemala.

 Our vision